lerenn/code-manager/docs/features/004-validate-project-structure-and-git-configuration.md

 - **Single source of truth** for all logging operations

 **Implementation Structure:**
-- Extends existing CGWT package with validation logic
+- Extends existing WTM package with validation logic
 - Private helper methods for different validation types
 - Error handling with wrapped errors
 - Clean separation of concerns